-Most Americans are familiar with hazelnuts because of the global popularity of the delicious French spread Nutella.
+Most Americans are familiar with hazelnuts because of the global popularity of the delicious Italian spread Nutella.
 At the beginning of 2017, however, reports circulated that the palm oil in Nutella causes cancer.
 The makers of Nutella deny the claim, but that didn't stop some stores from removing the product from their shelves.
 According to the Montreal Gazette, the panic about Nutella stems from a European Food Safety Association finding that processed palm oil byproducts may increase the incidence of cancer in rats.
 But the EFSA never singled out Nutella or told the public to stop eating foods containing processed palm oil, the Gazette reported.

 Several other foods are made with palm oil as well, including margarine, cookies, and chocolate, but the press may have zeroed in on Nutella because that brand name is recognized across the world.
 Unfortunately, reports of the tenuous link between Nutella and cancer may have an adverse effect on hazelnut production.
 Only time will tell if Nutella, and by association hazelnuts, can rebound from the negative press.